 Trust & Will reduces the time and energy needed to create a comprehensive estate plan, including documents like legally binding wills, trusts, and guardianship nominations.
-There’s no need to sit down with a besuited attorney in person or spend hours scanning and uploading signed documents — you can take care of just about everything on your own time from the comfort of your own home.
+There’s no need to sit down with a besuited attorney in person or spend hours scanning and uploading signed legal documents — you can take care of just about everything on your own time from the comfort of your own home.

 If you’re reluctant to get your affairs in order because of the prospect of finding and vetting a human estate planning attorney, it’s high time you gave Trust & Will a closer look.